 Working with patients is considered a social experience.
 As such, practitioners may be confronted with values and beliefs that they do not understand, have conflict with, or have rejected.
 Practitioners should be aware of their reactions to the diverse or similar values and beliefs that may be presented by patients during interventions [114; 163].
 Cultural humility should be demonstrated [213].
 In addition, it is important to remember the hierarchical relationship between the practitioner and patient [218].
 The patient is made vulnerable by his/her position and by the fact he/she has come into the relationship in distress or ill.
 As a result, it is imperative that the practitioner not advocate for spiritual/religious interventions, pray with them before asking, or use spiritual assessments in order to move toward a particular goal without explicit patient instruction [206].
+Practitioner should remember that it is not their role to debate about the existence of God, the divine, the afterlife, hell, nirvana, or other beliefs [279].
+Psychological and other social science research cannot be used to refute or support any religious or spiritual claim.
+Therefore, the ethical challenge is to ask oneself about one's biases, values, and beliefs surrounding religion and scientific authority [279].
 Hence, clinical supervision becomes a useful tool.
 Bracketing, a strategy of deliberately putting aside one's own beliefs or knowledge, is also recommended [164].